 When there are a large number of pus filled molluscum bumps about to burst extensive infection results unless preventative action is taken.

 Purulent stage molluscum are full of pus and need to be covered with a Mollenol Patch.
-Application of Mollenol standard lotion or Mollenol Sensitive (for children) will help reduce the molluscum.
+Application of Mollenol standard lotion or Mollenol Sensitive (for children) will help reduce symptoms associated with molluscum.
 Of course, Mollenol Patches will not stick well to hairy or creased skin, for example back of knees or neck, and these bumps will need 2-4 application of Mollenol or Mollenol Sensitive a day.

 Extensive molluscum infection